ketanmistry/ihavecookies/README.md

 ## Example

-An example of the cookie consent message can be viewed at https://iamketan.com.au.
+An example of the cookie consent message can be viewed at https://iamketan.com.au or in the accompanying `example.html` file.

 ## Author
 [Ketan Mistry](https://iamketan.com.au) ([@ketanumistry](https://twitter.com/ketanumistry))